derme302/localforage-capacitorsqlitedriver/README.md

 # Ionic Storage Capacitor SQLite Driver

-A custom Ionic Storage driver using `@capacitor-community/sqlite`.
-Designed to be a drop in replacement for `localforage-cordovasqlitedriver`.
+A custom Ionic Storage driver using [@capacitor-community/sqlite](https://github.com/capacitor-community/sqlite).
+Designed to be a drop in replacement for [localforage-cordovasqlitedriver](https://github.com/thgreasi/localForage-cordovaSQLiteDriver).

 ## Install